LLNL Externship

 How to Apply

-To apply, submit a 1-2 page resume and a 1-page cover letter to undergradresearch@georgetown.edu with the subject title “LLNL Summer Program Application.”
-Finalists will be invited to schedule an interview.
+To apply, submit your 1-2 page CV and 1-page cover letter to undergradresearch@georgetown.edu with the subject title “LLNL Summer Program Application.”
+In the email message, please include your availability for interviews on Friday, January 30 and Monday, February 2.

 Eligibility